Skip to main content

 Current test dataset

-CVE-Agent-Bench evaluates how well AI agents can generate security patches for real vulnerability samples.
-This is not a toy benchmark -- the bugs come from a curated dataset of real vulnerabilities collected from open source projects that teams maintain.
+Vulnerability-Agent-Bench evaluates how well AI agents can generate security patches for real vulnerability samples.
+This is not a toy benchmark -- the bugs come from a curated dataset of real vulnerabilities collected from production codebases that teams maintain.
 The agents run in isolated containers and patches are verified with automated tests.

 How it works